jiezhoucs/must-read/README.md

 # must-to-read
-A list of papers that must-to-read
+A list of must-to-read papers.